-Download our cardiology case study in the Resource Center to see the success Luma Health delivers — and why cardiology practices should be paying attention
+Download our cardiology case study to see the success Luma Health delivers – and why cardiology practices should be paying attention.

 Heart disease is the leading cause of death in the United States for both men and women — each year, it’s responsible for approximately 1 of every 3 deaths in the country.
 People with heart disease may suffer from a wide range of conditions and specific diseases ranging from high blood pressure to stroke and heart attack.
 Anything that impacts the functioning of blood vessels or the heart’s muscle and rhythm can result in a form of heart disease, and recent numbers indicate that the disease impacts over 120 million Americans — nearly half of U.S. adults.

 Most Americans either know someone with heart disease or suffer from the disease themselves, and the extreme prevalence and severity of these cases are significantly driving up healthcare costs in this country.
 The recent president of the American Heart Association, Steven Houser, PhD., has said that heart disease “could bankrupt our nation’s economy and healthcare system,” and he wasn’t exaggerating.
 A few years ago, heart disease was costing the U.S. around $200 billion a year in healthcare costs plus lost productivity, and the AHA estimates that will balloon to $1.1 trillion over the next 16 years.
 Heart disease is wreaking havoc on our nation’s health, and the money we’re spending to treat it is only exacerbating the astronomical healthcare costs in the United States.